NATO’s eastern flank

 Locations and personnel

 The German forces will be stationed at Rūdninkai and Rukla.
-These two locations are near the cities of Vilnius and Kaunas.
+These two sites are near the cities of Vilnius and Kaunas.

 Military and civilian personnel serving in the brigade will be posted to Lithuania.
 The duration of such a posting will be several years, depending on career and assignment.
 On operations abroad, by contrast, service personnel are part of contingents that are replaced by another contingent after an average of three months, which means they return to their units in Germany.